China or Not to China?

 Using Chinese Manufacturers

-As a matter of fact, Chinese workmanship is so good in certain sectors that several American cutlery companies use Chinese manufacturers to fulfil certain model production.
+As a matter of fact, Chinese workmanship is so good in certain sectors that several American cutlery companies use Chinese manufacturers to fulfill certain model production.
 This is high praise for the Chinese knife – American knife companies tend to be very conscious of quality and workmanship.
 American knives are among the best in the industry, after all!

 Some of these companies are Buck, Schrade, MTech, Beretta, Boker, Brous Blades, to name a few…and not just knife manufacturers, but also knife accessory companies like AccuSharp, etc. And not just American companies, but Bastinelli Creations from Italy (and others) do the same.
 Then, there are voluminous accords of manufacturers who make high quality cutlery exclusively made in China – companies like Real Steel, Artisan, Bestech Knives, etc.